-The Education and Inequality Workshop welcomes participation from those with shared interests in social stratification and educational inequality, broadly defined.
-Penn has an active, interdisciplinary group of faculty members and students working on related topics, with particular strengths in the areas of race, class, ethnicity, gender, qualitative and quantitative methods, and comparative international research.
+The Education and Inequality Workshop supports the development of research related to both education and social stratification at Penn.
+Penn has an active, interdisciplinary, and cross-school group of faculty members and students working on related topics, with scholarship spanning areas of race, class, ethnicity, gender, qualitative and quantitative methods, and US and international contexts.

 With support from the Department of Sociology and the Population Studies Center, the Education and Inequality Workshop sponsors four activities: 1) weekly works-in-progress meetings to support the development of proposals, journal submissions, and conference and job talks; 2) bi-monthly talks (cluster workshops) by internal or external speakers; 3) an annual mini-conference on a theme chosen by participants; and 4) a working paper series in which workshop participants can share working papers or preprints.

 Join the Education and Inequality Workshop mailing list here.

 Join the Canvas site for event links and sharing documents here.